userexperior-technologies/integration-guide/docs/ios.md

 > **Note**:
 -  UserExperior supports os versions from iOS 10 and above!
 - You can install the UserExperior iOS SDK through [CocoaPods](https://cocoapods.org/) (Install if you don't already have it) OR manually.
+- Starting `1st May 2021`, UserExperior will no longer be supporting `SWIFT 5.1 and below`.
+For continuing to use UserExperior, upgrade to `SWIFT 5.2 or above`.

 ### Via Cocoapods

 1. Add to the pod file

-    For Swift 5.2 and above
+    For Swift 5.2 or above

     ```
     pod 'UserExperior', '4.5.1'

     ```

     For Swift 5.1 `(The support for this version ends on 30th April 2021.
-Please update to the latest one at the earliest.)`
+Please update to the Swift 5.2 or above at the earliest.)`

     ```
      pod 'UserExperior', '4.4.57'

     ```

     For Swift 5.0 `(The support for this version ends on 30th April 2021.
-Please update to the latest one at the earliest.)`
+Please update to the Swift 5.2 or above at the earliest)`

     ```
     pod 'UserExperior', '4.4.56'